Class 1 powerboat level sensor

 And they did.
 The sensors lasted for eight years without a single failure and provided a level of accuracy and reliability that enabled Steve and his teams to continue to perform at the highest level.

-So whilst you may not want to travel at 200mph in a powerboat, if you want a sensor that is proven to last in the toughest conditions, visit gillsc.com/level.
+So whilst you may not want to travel at 200mph in a powerboat, if you want a sensor that is proven to last in the toughest conditions, visit gillsc.com/compare-level-sensors.

 Steve is currently throttleman with the Miss Geico Racing team, which can be seen in full flight in the image above.
 We are grateful to Steve for his help with this case study and wish him and the team good luck in future competitions